|

 from seeds that are readily available from garden centers and mail-order

 sources, but I prefer to transplant seedlings I buy at my local nurseries.
+The scope of this book isn't broad enough to cover in detail the

 horticultural requirements of every culinary herb.
 For that I suggest you buy a

-- Fresh Herb Rule #3-Use dried herbs only if fresh or frozen
+available - Fresh Herb Rule #3-Use dried herbs only if fresh or frozen

 herbs aren't available or if you find yourself adrift at sea on a small raft

-Fresh herbs should always be used if at all possible because any
+with nothing but dried herbs Fresh herbs should always be used if at all possible because any

 attempt to preserve herbs by any means invariably results in a loss of the